 I had always dreamed of working in an orphanage overseas.
 It was on my bucket list and when I was 19, I went on my first trip overseas to Romania.
-I remember being really excited to go!
-I thought it was going to be so fun to play and work with the kids for a few weeks.
+I remember being really excited to go.
+I thought of how fun it would be to work with the kids for a few weeks.
 I thought I had a fairly reasonable understanding of what to expect.
 Although I had never travelled outside of North America, I had seen the World Vision commercials and had watched a few documentaries about poverty.
 I wasn’t completely unaware of the hurting and need in other parts or the world…or so I thought.

 We followed the orphanage staff worker down a dimly lit hallway.
-As the flourescent lights flickered, she informed us that we would start our work in the nursery.
+I looked down and squinted as the flourescent lights flickered above.
+She informed us that we would start our work in the nursery.
 I was feeling claustrophobic as my eyes scanned the grimy, paint chipped walls.
 I was trying to breathe through my mouth as my stomach churned from the unpleasant smell of the place.
 What WAS that smell?

 We finally arrived at the last door at the end of the hallway.
-The staff lady opened the door and we walked into the nursery.
+The staff worker opened the door and we walked into the nursery.
 The room was lined with what looked like 20 grey metal cribs.
 The cribs were lined up side by side and back to back.
 There was a small narrow path in between the rows of cribs with just enough room for you to sidestep around them.
 It looked like something I had seen at a chicken farm once.
 There was not a bright colour, toy or stuffed animal in sight.
 Each crib had a baby in it, some had two babies in them.
 I was stunned.
 This was unnatural.
-There were so many babies just lying in cribs, all alone.
+All of the babies were lying in cribs all alone.
 The room was eerily quiet.
 In a room with 20 or so babies, I expected to hear crying.
 I asked the worker why it was so quiet in the room.
 She responded, “The babies learn quickly that there is no point to crying…no one is coming.
 They just give up”.